CrunchysPixelPillow/Cold-Simulator/README.md

 ## Sickness Simulator
+This Game Is Ran In The Terminal, Its Designed For Windows

+But Should Still Work On Others If You Run The Java File StandAlone, Or Get A BatchRunner
 ## Discription
 This is a java based terminal game made with haxe targeted at java compile, the game was made for a friend while they were sick